Veterans Affairs, Veterans Health Administration Licensed Practical Nurse in Fort Meade, South Dakota

 Conditions of Employment

-IMPORTANT: A transcript must be submitted with your application if you are basing all or part of your qualifications on education.
+IMPORTANT: A transcript must be submitted with your application.
 Note: Only education or degrees recognized by the U.S. Department of Education from accredited colleges, universities, schools, or institutions may be used to qualify for Federal employment.
 You can verify your education here: http://ope.ed.gov/accreditation/.
 If you are using foreign education to meet qualification requirements, you must send a Certificate of Foreign Equivalency with your transcript in order to receive credit for that education.
 For further information, visit: http://www.ed.gov/about/offices/list/ous/international/usnei/us/edlite-visitus-forrecog.html.

 Receiving Service Credit or Earning Annual (Vacation) Leave: Federal Employees earn annual leave at a rate (4, 6 or 8 hours per pay period) which is based on the number of years they have served as a Federal employee.
 VA may offer newly-appointed Federal employee's credit for their job-related non-federal experience or active duty uniformed military service.
 This credited service can be used in determining the rate at which they earn annual leave.
 Such credit must be requested and approved prior to the appointment date and is not guaranteed.
 This job opportunity announcement may be used to fill additional vacancies.
 It is the policy of the VA to not deny employment to those that have faced financial hardships or periods of unemployment.
 This position is in the Excepted Service and does not confer competitive status.
 VA encourages persons with disabilities to apply.
 The health-related positions in VA are covered by Title 38, and are not covered by the Schedule A excepted appointment authority.
 Veterans and Transitioning Service Members: Please visit the VA for Vets site for career-search tools for Veterans seeking employment at VA, career development services for our existing Veterans, and coaching and reintegration support for military service members.
 If you are unable to apply online view the following link for information regarding an Alternate Application.